iperov/DeepFaceLive/doc/user_faq/user_faq.md

 If you are familiar with DeepFaceLab, then this tutorial will help you:

 Src faceset is celebrity.
 Must be diverse enough in yaw, light and shadow conditions.
+Do not mix different age.
+The best result is obtained when the face is filmed from a short period of time and does not change the makeup and structure.
 Src faceset should be xseg'ed and applied.
 You can apply Generic XSeg to src faceset.

-Dst faceset is RTM WF faceset from the torrent.
+> Using pretrained "RTT model 224.zip" from public storage (see above)

+Make a backup before every stage !

+1. place RTM WF Faceset from public storage (see above) to workspace/data_dst/aligned

+2. place your celeb to workspace/data_src/aligned

+3. place model folder to workspace/model

+4. do not change settings, train +500.000 iters

+5. random_warp OFF, train +500.000, periodically (every 100.000 iters) disable masked training for 5.000 iters and enable again

+6. GAN 0.1 power, patch size 28, gan_dims:32.
+Train until the src loss value has not increased in the last 12 hours.

+7. finalize model by disabling masked training for 100-200 (not thousand) iterations.

-> Using SAEHD model.
+> Using SAEHD model from scratch

 res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, batch:8.
 Others by default.

 Make a backup before every stage !

+1. place RTM WF Faceset from public storage (see above) to workspace/data_dst/aligned

+2. place your celeb to workspace/data_src/aligned

-1) train +2.000.000 iters with RTM WF faceset from the torrent as dst, deleting inter_AB.npy every 500k (save, delete, continue run)
+3. train +2.000.000 iters, deleting inter_AB.npy every 100.000-500.000 iters (save, delete, continue run)

-2) random_warp still ON, train +500.000
+4. random_warp still ON, train +500.000

-3) if swapped face looks more like dst, delete inter_AB, repeat from stage 2

-4) random_warp:OFF, train +500.000
+5. random_warp:OFF, train +500.000

-5) enable gan 0.1 gan_dims:32, train +800.000
+6. GAN 0.1 power, gan_dims:32.
+Train until the src loss value has not increased in the last 12 hours.

+7. finalize model by disabling masked training for 100-200 (not thousand) iterations.

 > reusing trained SAEHD RTM model

-Models that are trained without random_warp:OFF (before stage 4), can be reused.
-In this case you have to delete INTER_AB.NPY from the model folder and continue training from stage 2.
-Increase stage 2 up to 2.000.000 and more iters.
+Models that are trained before random_warp:OFF, can be reused.
+In this case you have to delete INTER_AB.NPY from the model folder and continue training from stage where random_warp:ON.
+Increase stage up to 2.000.000 and more iters.
 You can delete inter_AB.npy every 500.000 iters to increase src-likeness.
 Trained model before random_warp:OFF also can be reused for new celeb face.

 </td></tr>
 <tr><td colspan=2 align="left">